-Affiliated Investment Advisers and Broker-Dealers - We have a number of arrangements with our affiliated investment advisers and broker-dealers that are applicable to Clients enrolled in our Advisory Programs.
+Affiliated Advisers and Broker-Dealers - We have a number of arrangements with our affiliated investment advisers and brokerdealers that are applicable to Clients enrolled in our Advisory Programs.
 As of the date of this brochure, our Affiliated Advisers included Ziegler Capital Management, LLC ("Ziegler"), 1919 Investment Counsel, EquityCompass, and WCA.
 A more detailed discussion of these affiliates and related Programs is included in our Wrap Fee Program Brochure.
-Clients enrolled in any of these Programs should note that our Financial Advisors may have an incentive to recommend Portfolios using these affiliates rather than unaffiliated entities since, to the extent any the Portfolio management portion of the fees go to an affiliate, such funds remain within the Stifel umbrella and may have a positive impact on the performance of our parent company stock (of which the Financial Advisor is likely a shareholder).
+Clients enrolled in any of these Programs should note that we have a material conflict of interest when our Financial Advisor recommend Affiliated Advisers since any fees received by our Affiliated Advisers remain within the Stifel umbrella and may have a positive impact on the performance of our parent company stock (of which the Financial Advisor is likely a shareholder).
+Moreover, our Financial Advisors may develop close personal relationships with employees and associated persons of our Affiliated Advisers and, as a result, may have an incentive to recommend such Affiliated Advisers over Independent Advisers.
 To mitigate this risk, we do not pay our Financial Advisors on the basis of recommendations of Affiliated Advisers or products.
 In addition, we pay our Affiliated Advisers in the same range as unaffiliated Advisers (that is, the costs to utilize the services and/or Portfolios of Affiliated Advisers are comparable to the costs associated with Independent Advisers).

-We also serve as clearing broker and custodian to accounts sourced by our affiliate, Century Securities Associates.
-We may also provide portfolio management services to some of these clients to the extent they are enrolled in our discretionary wrap Programs covered in our wrap fee Program Brochure.
+We also serve as clearing broker and custodian to accounts sourced by our affiliate, Century Securities Associates ("Century"), and make a wide range of Advisory services and support resources available for the use of Century clients.
+We may also provide portfolio management services to some of these clients to the extent they are enrolled in any Program or Portfolio over which we have discretion.
 We receive a share of the fees and/or commissions paid by Century clients in connection with the services that we provide.

-Affiliated Trust Companies - Our affiliates, Stifel Trust Company, N.A. and Stifel Trust Company Delaware, N.A., each provide personal trust services (including serving as trustee or co-trustee, or custodian) for individuals and organizations.
+Affiliated Trust Companies - Our affiliated trust companies, Stifel Trust Company, N.A. and Stifel Trust Company Delaware, N.A., each provide personal trust services (including serving as trustee or co-trustee, or custodian) for individuals and organizations.
 From time to time, as trustee or managing agent, these trust affiliates may open an Advisory account with us.
 In such cases, the fees charged by our affiliate are structured in a manner that is consistent with applicable fiduciary principles.